Alizter/ParCW2/README.md

 number of cores times 2 minus 1.
 Without hyperthreading it seems to be number of cores minus 1.

+### Efficiency

+We calculated the efficiency from the results.
+Simply as the speedup divided by the number of threads.
+We get the following data which can be found in 'Brachiosaurus Efficiency.csv' (or .pdf).

+Efficiency seems to come in homogenous chunks of size 8.
+The most efficient is 1-8 threads, followed by 9-16, and so on.
+This makes sense due to lower thread counts spending less time switching.
+We note that it is usually expected 50% efficiency for a parallel program and this seems to be the case.

 ## Balena vs Brachiosaurus